davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 .. image:: images/gui-help-search.png
     :align: center

+.. note:: Some datatypes will have additional widgets, such as Color Picker or Datetime select.

 In the main frame (below the toolbar) we can see different labels and dropdown menus with one button on the right side.
 These represent the **parameters** of the coresponding objects.
 These are exactly the same as in the DAF's core library